 So while you can certainly just do an online course, you will be putting yourself at a disadvantage during the job hunt stage.

 I decided to do my TEFL training through i-to-i in Cape Town.
-Their 140 hour TEFL course has a small practical component at the end and gives you up to three months to complete all the course work.
+Their 120 hour TEFL course has a small practical component at the end and gives you up to three months to complete all the coursework.

 I can’t say that I was totally thrilled with my course.
-I would have liked more practical hours to practice lesson planning and demo lessons more in depth.
-However, I did find their theory comprehensive and the feedback from the online tutors helped a lot.
+I would have liked more practical hours for lesson planning and demo lessons.
+However, I did find their theory comprehensive, and the feedback from the online tutors helped a lot.

 After only getting into a classroom 5 months after completing my course, I have been surprised by how much I retained and haven’t felt out of my element in the classroom at all.